TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] Duplicate help entries due to autorefresh and overriding commands.
 (Thanks iSnipeu).
 	* [FIX] Ragdolled players were getting removed on map cleanup.
 	* [FIX] XGUI: Server error in some cases when sorting bans by Unban Date after a new ban has been added.
+	* [FIX] XGUI: Right-clicking an advert group and renaming it was broken.
 	* [CHANGE] MOTD now uses DHTML (Awesomium framework).
 	* [CHANGE] Hook calls to match ULib's new format.
 	* [CHANGE] ULX convar updates will now append an entry to data/config.txt if it is not defined in the file.
 Previously, these changes would not be saved.